Coronavirus guidance for students and applicants

 Will I be able to go to a graduation ceremony?

-All 2020 ceremonies have been postponed.
 Please check the Awards Ceremonies section for more information.

 We understand that this situation may be worrying, especially if you have family or friends affected by coronavirus.